 Subwoofer Placement and Distance

-The subwoofer should be at equidistance as well as all other speakers but it must be at the middle of the front left or right speaker and the center channel.
+The subwoofer should be at equidistance as well as all other speakers but it must be in the middle of the front left or right speaker and the center channel.
 The subwoofer should be facing right at you and should be 3ft away from the wall.

 In this way, the bass will hit in harmony with the overall sound.